Seastar

 Wait for the future to be available (in a seastar::thread)

-When called from a seastar::thread, this function blocks the thread until the future is availble.
+When called from a seastar::thread, this function blocks the thread until the future is available.
 Other threads and continuations continue to execute; only the thread is blocked.